tjkorthal/tjkorthal.github.io/content/about.md

 date: 2021-07-27T20:23:13-04:00
 ---

-Tyler is a software developer in Fort Wayne, Indiana with over 5 and a half years of experience in web application development.
+Tyler is a software developer in Fort Wayne, Indiana with over five and a half years of experience in web application development.

 Likes:
 * Ruby 💎